radiatecode/dachartjs/README.md

 ![Stats](img/da-chart.png)

 The package used to generate charts in Laravel without implementing javascript in the front-side.
 It is used as a back-end service of [chart js](https://www.chartjs.org).
-It will dynamically render HTML & JS configuration to view the chart.
+It will dynamically render HTML & JS configuration.

 ## Examples
 ### Example 1: Monthly Project, Task and Issue Completion Chart